floppy-disk/dispatcharr-instance-migration/README.md

 # Dispatcharr Dev → Prod Migration Tool

 Migrates state from a dev Dispatcharr instance to prod via the backup/restore API.
 Single Python script designed to run from Komodo or the command line.
+Built with the help of [Claude](https://claude.ai).

 ## How It Works